hooyunzhe/minishell/clipboard.md

 ### parsing

 - return error when encounter \ or ; and unclosed quotes when parsing arguments
+- fix if there is nothing at all
+- fix if theres nothing between pipes

 ### cd
 - cd multiple arguments has special message